VH-Lab/NDI-matlab/docs/tutorials/analyzing_first_physiology_experiment/2_theautomatedway.md

+# Tutorial 1: Analyzing your first electrophysiology experiment with NDI

-# 1.2 Automating the reading of data from your rig or lab or collaborator
+## 1.2 Automating the reading of data from your rig or lab or collaborator

 In the previous tutorial, we reviewed the steps necessary to create [ndi.daqsystem](link) objects to read in a dataset, and to add the metadata that is necessary to tell NDI about the contents of each epoch.